AshishTK/AshishTK/README.md

 - 👋 Hi, I’m @AshishTK
-- 👀 I’m interested in Data Analysis and Visualization
+- 👀 I’m interested in Data Science and ML models
-- 🌱 I’m currently learning Machine Learning algorithms
+- 🌱 I’m currently learning about deploying ML models on the cloud
 - 📫 How to reach me - https://www.linkedin.com/in/ashishtk/
 <!-- - 💞️ I’m looking to collaborate on ... -->